Philippe Flores

 Hello and Welcome !

-I am a Postdoc researcher at Gipsa-Lab since June 2024.
-I am a member of the GAIA research group, focusing on methods for bivaritate signal processing with geometrical tools, information theory and statistics.
-My work at Gipsa consists in developping methods for gravitational waves detection using bivariate signal processing and polarization.
+I am a Postdoc researcher at GIPSA-Lab since June 2024.
+I am a member of the GAIA department, focusing on methods for bivaritate signal processing with geometrical tools, information theory and statistics.
+My work at GIPSA consists in developing methods applied to gravitational waves data analysis using bivariate signal processing and polarization.

-My research interests include signal processing, tensor decompositions, bivariate signals, polarization.
+My research interests include signal processing, tensor decompositions, bivariate signals, low-rank models.

 news